jolocom/jolocom-lib/docs/gettingStarted.rst

 ===============
 Getting Started
 ===============
 The first step to start using the Jolocom protocol is to make sure to install the Jolocom library as a dependency in your project.
-You can use npm to do this.
+You can use ``npm`` or ``yarn`` to do so:

 .. code-block:: terminal

+  # using npm
   npm install jolocom-lib --save

+  # using yarn
+  yarn add jolocom-lib

-.. warning:: Please be aware that we are still in the alpha stage, and the Jolocom Protocol currently runs on the Ethereum testnet.
-Do not send any 'real' ether to your address.
+.. warning:: Please be aware that the Jolocom library is still in early stages, we are currently anchoring all identities on the Rinkeby testnet.

+  Please do not transfer any real ether to your Jolocom identity.

 How to create a Self-Sovereign Identity
 =======================================

-The creation of a self-sovereign identity comprises several steps:
+On a higher level, the creation of a self-sovereign identity comprises the following steps:

-* Create an Identity Manager
+* Instantiate the Identity Manager class passing a ``Buffer`` containing 32 bytes of entropy
-* Derive child keys
+* Derive 2 key pairs, later used to manage your identity and to finish the registration
-* Create the actual identity
+* Create the DID document and anchor it on Ethereum and IPFS

-These steps are outlined in detail below.

-**Create an Identity Manager**

-The creation of a self-sovereign identity starts with the instantiation of an Identity Manager.
+We will now look at each step in more detail.

+**Instantiate the Identity Manager class**

-The Identity Manager class contains methods enabling the derivation of new child keys from the master key.
+The Identity Manager class contains methods enabling the derivation of new key pairs from one master key, as defined in `BIP-32 <https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki>`_.

-Because of security reasons, the master key is never used for interactions — all interactions by your identity are based on child keys.
+The master key itself is never used for anything outside of derivation, all further interactions with services and other identities are based on derived keys.

-The Identity Manager is initialized with a ``seed`` which is a *Buffer* and represents the entropy from which the master key has been derived.
+As briefly mentioned before, in order to instantiate the Identity Manager a 32 byte ``seed`` value is required:

 .. code-block:: typescript

   import { JolocomLib } from 'jolocom-lib'
+  import { crypto } from 'crypto'

-  const identityManager = JolocomLib.identityManager.create(seed)
+  // Feel free to use a better rng module const seed = crypto.randomBytes(32) const identityManager = JolocomLib.identityManager.create(seed)

-**Derive Child Keys**
+**Derive Child Key pairs**

-Now you can use the ``identityManager`` to derive child keys.
-For a self-sovereign identity, we need to derive at least two keys.
-The first one is the identity key which is used for signing.
-The second one is an Ethereum key which is used for registering the identity on the Ethereum blockchain.
+The ``identityManager`` instance we have created can now be used to derive further key pairs needed to complete the registration.
+Firstly, we need to derive the key pair that will be used to control your Jolocom Identity.

 .. code-block:: typescript
+  const identityKeyDerivationPath = identityManager.getSchema().jolocomIdentityKey // Derivation path - 'm/73'/0'/0'/0'
   const identityKey = identityManager.deriveChildKey(path)

-.. seealso:: As mentioned before, multiple personas are enabled through Hierachical Deterministic Key Derivation.
-  If any of your child keys is compromised, you only lose one key.
+.. seealso:: If any of your derived keys is compromised, you only lose one key.
 All other derived keys (including the most important master key) remain secure.
 Go to `BIP-32 <https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki>`_ if you want to find out more about this derivation scheme.

-``deriveChildKey`` on ``identityManager`` is called with ``path``.
-Path is a *string* and is a concept explored in previously mentioned  BIP 32 - it indicates along which 'path' a child key is derived from the master key.
-The Jolocom library provides default key paths which should be used during the creation process.
-You can use them like so:
+  We are currently looking at key recovery solutions in case the master key itself is compromised.

+The only argument we need to pass to ``identityManager.deriveChildKey`` is the derivation ``path``, as defined in `BIP-32 <https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki>`_.
+The Jolocom library ships with a number of predefined paths for generating specific key pairs, which can be accessed as follows:

 .. code-block:: typescript

+  // identityManager.getScehma() returns all paths shipped with the library
+  //  {
+  //    jolocomIdentityKey: "m73'/0'/0'/0'",
+  //    ethereumKey: "m/44'/60'/0'/0/0'"
+  //  }

   const schema = identityManager.getSchema()

   const identityKey = identityManager.deriveChildKey(schema.jolocomIdentityKey)
   const ethereumKey = identityManager.deriveChildKey(schema.ethereumKey)

-``deriveChildKey`` returns the following object:
+The return value of the ``deriveChildKey`` function looks as follows:

 .. code-block:: typescript

 	{